10-panel drug test

 What does a 10-panel drug test screen for?

-A 10-panel drug test sample, most commonly urine, will screen for the following 10 substances:
+A 10-panel drug test sample, most commonly in the form of urine, will screen for the following 10 substances:

 How can I get a 10-panel drug test?

-Urinalysis 10-panel drug tests can be ordered to your home and come with detailed instructions about how to perform the test, store it, and how to return it for full testing.
-10-panel urine tests can be ordered through your doctor or through online retailers.
+Urinalysis 10-panel drug tests can be ordered to your home, and they come with detailed instructions about how to perform the test, store it, and return it for full testing.
+10-panel urine tests can be ordered through your doctor or online retailers.

 Can I take the test at home?